 Some fat is necessary in our diet because it is a valuable source of energy and it helps the body absorb certain nutrients.
 It can also provide essential fatty acids, that the body cannot make itself.

-UNSATURATED FATSThese are found in fish and plant-based foods, like nuts and seeds or the oils that come from them.
+UNSATURATED FATS | These are found in fish and plant-based foods, like nuts and seeds or the oils that come from them.
 Unsaturated fats tend to be oils, not solid fats.
-Eating small amounts of unsaturated fats can help you reduce cholesterol and avoid blocked arteries and blood clots, which can cause strokes.
+Eating small amounts of unsaturated fats can help you reduce cholesterol and avoid blocked arteries and blood clots, which can cause strokes. |

-OMEGA 3 & OMEGA 6 FATTY ACIDSThese are types of polyunsaturated fat, known as essential fatty acids and are found in oils from fish or plants.
+OMEGA 3 & OMEGA 6 FATTY ACIDS | These are types of polyunsaturated fat, known as essential fatty acids and are found in oils from fish or plants.
 They play an important role in the body, helping to keep the artery walls healthy and regulating blood clotting plus lowering blood pressure and having a steady heart rate.
+They can help reduce the risk of a stroke and heart attack.
+This is achieved by improving levels of “good” cholesterol and reducing “bad” cholesterol.
+Oily fish, nuts and seeds like walnuts, flax seeds and soya products are other sources. |

+SATURATED FATS | These are found in butter, lard or coconut oil and can raise cholesterol in your blood, which can lead to blocked arteries and increase the risk of stroke.
+This type of fats are found in meat and dairy products, fatty cuts of red meats, processed meats like sausages, butter, cream and cheese.
 Other examples of saturated fats are palm oil, coconut oil and ghee.
-In order to reduce your risk of stroke is to the amount of saturated fat you eat and replacing it with small amounts of unsaturated fats found in vegetable and nut oils. replace it with small amounts of unsaturated fats such as vegetable or nut oils.
+In order to reduce your risk of stroke is to the amount of saturated fat you eat and replacing it with small amounts of unsaturated fats found in vegetable and nut oils. replace it with small amounts of unsaturated fats such as vegetable or nut oils. |

-TRANS FATSThese are artificial fats found in processed foods like cakes, biscuits and margarine.
+TRANS FATS | These are artificial fats found in processed foods like cakes, biscuits and margarine.
 These trans fats can raise the “bad” cholesterol in your blood and reduce the “good” cholesterol.
-Thus, increasing the risk of stroke and heart disease.
+Thus, increasing the risk of stroke and heart disease. |

 In Malaysia, we are blessed to be living in a multi ethnic society and enjoy a great variety of foods.
 We need to eat food to live a good life and look after our health.
 It is our responsibility to make healthy choices for our families and ourselves.
 Always read food labels, as they are a great source of information, before you buy anything because it through nutritious food, we can build up our immune and cardio-vascular systems and gut health.